Are you ready for your first credit card?

 Once you have a credit card, you’ll want to start forming good credit habits.
 Here’s how to use your credit card wisely.

-There may be times where you decide paying interest rates and fees are worth being able to carry a balance on your card for the short-term.
-If you do decide to carry a balance, it’s important you only do so with a plan in place to pay off your debt before it begins to grow and become unmanageable.
+- Don’t carry a balance without a plan.
+There may be times when you decide paying interest rates and fees are worth carrying a balance on your card for the short term.
+If you carry a balance, have a plan in place to pay off your debt before it begins to grow and become unmanageable.